 You may be interested in a stroll on Coomenoole beach.
 This small but beautiful beach was used as one of the film locations for the filming of 'Ryan's Daughter'.
 Continue on to Ballyferriter, a West Kerry Gaeltacht heartland (Irish speaking area).
 Here in Ballyferriter you will have a workshop tour of the Louis Mulcahy Pottery — you will get the chance to try your own skill at the potter's wheel and enjoy lunch in the adjoining cafe.

-After lunch in the inspiring Dingle landscape surroundings, you will travel on to visit the archaeological highlight of Gallarus Oratory — an early Christian site.
+After lunch, you will travel on to visit the archaeological highlight of Gallarus Oratory — an early Christian site.
 Return to Dingle for an afternoon visit to the Dingle Distillery.
 Enjoy an evening free in Dingle.
 It is famous for its artisan galleries and lively pubs including Dick Mack's, O Flaherty's & O'Sullivan's Court House Pub.